co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 date: 2020-09-18T14:55:33-05:00
 ---

-One of the things I find the most important when using a computer is effective workflow management.
+One of the things I find most important when using a computer is effective workflow management.
 Getting the most efficient setup and being able to do my work as fast as possible while maintaining quality.
-In this post I will go over in detail the things I do in my setup to ensure that I have the most efficient working environment possible.
+In this post I will go over some of the things I do in my setup to ensure that I have the most efficient working environment possible.

 <!--more-->